vedph/pinakes-api/README.md

 ```

 Note that this truncates the target `date` table if present; else it creates it.
 Also, have a check at the log file created by this process, which might notify you about errors in the source data (or eventually in the parsing algorithm).

-Both operations take less than 1 minute in my computer.

 3. build the Zotero index using the Pinakes RAP CLI: